timdorr/tesla-api/docs/vehicle/commands/README.md

 Control the media playing in the car.

-{% page-ref page="navigation.md" %}
+{% page-ref page="sharing.md" %}

-Start the navigation system.
+Share a location to navigate to or video to play in theatre mode.

 {% page-ref page="softwareupdate.md" %}